Server cannot connect to the Database

 A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 This error appears in the applications event log with ID 2047 in the Event Viewer of the computer hosting the Session Recording Server.

 Citrix Session Recording Storage Manager Description: Exception caught while establishing database connection.
 This error appears in the applications event log in the Event Viewer of the machine hosting the Session Recording Server.

 Unable to connect to the Session Recording Server.
 Ensure that the Session Recording Server is running.
 This error message appears when you launch the Session Recording Policy Console.

 - The Express Edition of Microsoft SQL Server 2008 R2, Microsoft SQL Server 2012, Microsoft SQL Server 2014, or Microsoft SQL Server 2016 is installed on a stand-alone server and does not have the correct services or settings configured for Session Recording.
-The server must have TCP/IP protocol enabled and SQL Server Browser service running.
+The server must have the TCP/IP protocol enabled and the SQL Server Browser service running.
 See the Microsoft documentation for information about enabling these settings.